team-cirno/ProjectCirno/README.md

 This a project that is designing to be a enterprise resource planing (ERP) program.

-Project Chino will start base on a server I developed droning 2018 summer.
+Project Cirno will start base on a server I developed droning 2018 summer.
 This is simple program with integrated GUI and serve.
 Our goal is to take features of that and build a new system software that allows us to separation server-client and other components.

-Project Chino is the main server of this system.
+Project Cirno is the main server of this system.
 With the following main feature:
 1. Make servals available for client 24/7
 2. Act as the only client for database
 3. Handling request and exchange data as a middle man between database and client